Substance Use

 nyquil bottles

-Can You Mix Nyquil and Alcohol?
+Can You Mix NyQuil and Alcohol?

-Nyquil is a cold and flu medication available over the counter without a prescription.
-It’s popular for its ability to help relieve common symptoms, like coughing, congestion, and fever.
-It has a number of active ingredients, all of which can be harmful when mixed with alcohol.
+It’s popular for its ability to help relieve common flu symptoms like coughing, congestion, and fever.
+It has several active ingredients, all of which can be harmful when mixed with alcohol.
+When taking over-the-counter medications for flu symptoms or anything else, you should be mindful about what you take with them.
+Seek medical advice before taking non-prescription medications for colds, sore throats, or the flu.

-Here’s what you need to know about Nyquil and the harmful side effects of mixing Nyquil products with alcohol.
+Here’s what you need to know about NyQuil and the harmful side effects of mixing NyQuil products with alcohol.

-If you or someone you love is taking risky moves to try and get drunk, Zinnia Healing can help.
+If you or someone you love is taking risky moves to try and get drunk, Zinnia Health can help.
 We offer treatment for alcohol abuse to help individuals overcome addiction and get on the path to living a long, fulfilling life.
 Call our addiction help hotline at (855) 430-9439 and get answers to your questions.

-What is in Nyquil?
+What is in NyQuil?

 • Doxylamine succinate: An antihistamine that prevents sneezing, itching, and runny nose related to allergies.
 It can also have sedative effects.